Frequently Asked Questions

 PDA screening

-We do not assess for PDA as it is not a recognised condition in the DSM-5 diagnostic criteria.
+We do not assess for PDA as it is not a recognised diagnosis in the DSM-5 diagnostic criteria.

 Resources will include those provided by the National Autistic Society and PDA society UK.